manjirikalmegh/manjirikalmegh/README.md

 - 👋 Hi, I’m @manjirikalmegh
 - 👀 I’m interested in data engineering
-- 🌱 I’m currently learning ...databricks ai ml
+- 🌱 I’m currently learning ..
 - 💞️ I’m looking to collaborate on ...ML models
 - 📫 How to reach me ...kalmeghmanjiri@gmail.com, +917304036902